KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Settings-Article.md

 ```

 If your app or keyboard randomly navigates to the Settings root instead of your app, try adding an empty Settings Bundle to your app.

-## Available Settings

-KeyboardKit currently provides the following settings, some of which are derived from other values:

-### Keyboard

-``KeyboardSettings`` has the following settings:

-* ``KeyboardSettings/addedLocales`` - A list of activated or user-selected locales.
-* ``KeyboardSettings/inputToolbarType-swift.property`` - The input toolbar type to use.
-* ``KeyboardSettings/isAutocapitalizationEnabled`` - Whether auto-capitalization is enabled.
-* ``KeyboardSettings/isKeyboardAutoCollapseEnabled`` - Whether to auto-collapse the keyboard when an external keyboard is connected.
-* ``KeyboardSettings/keyboardDockEdge`` - The keyboard dock edge to use, if any.
-* ``KeyboardSettings/keyboardLayoutTypeIdentifier`` - The current layout type identifier, set by ``KeyboardContext/keyboardLayoutType``.
-* ``KeyboardSettings/localeIdentifier`` - The current locale identifier, set by ``KeyboardContext/locale``.
-* ``KeyboardSettings/spaceLongPressBehavior`` - The long press behavior to use for the space key.
-* ``KeyboardSettings/spaceTrailingAction`` - An optional trailing action to add to the space key, if any.

-Most of the keyboard settings can also be managed from the ``KeyboardApp/SettingsScreen``, and the locale settings from the ``KeyboardApp/LocaleScreen``.

-### Autocomplete

-``AutocompleteSettings`` has the following settings:

-* ``AutocompleteSettings/isAutocompleteEnabled`` - Whether autocomplete is enabled.
-* ``AutocompleteSettings/isAutocorrectEnabled`` - Whether autocorrect is enabled.
-* ``AutocompleteSettings/isAutolearnEnabled`` - Whether to autolearn unknown suggestions.
-* ``AutocompleteSettings/isAutoIgnoreEnabled`` - Whether to automatically ignore adjusted suggestions.
-* ``AutocompleteSettings/isNextCharacterPredictionEnabled`` - Whether next character prediction is enabled.
-* ``AutocompleteSettings/isNextWordPredictionEnabled`` - Whether next word prediction is enabled.
-* ``AutocompleteSettings/nextWordPredictionRequestApiKey`` - A custom, user-specified next word predicton request API key.
-* ``AutocompleteSettings/nextWordPredictionRequestType`` - A custom, user-specified next word predicton request type.
-* ``AutocompleteSettings/suggestionsDisplayCount`` - The number of autocomplete suggestions to display.

-Most of these settings can also be managed from the ``KeyboardApp/SettingsScreen``.

-### Dictation

-``DictationSettings`` has the following settings:

-* ``DictationSettings/silenceLimit`` - The max number of seconds of silence after which dictation ends.

-This setting can also be managed from the ``KeyboardApp/SettingsScreen``.

-### Feedback

-``KeyboardFeedbackSettings`` has the following settings:

-* ``KeyboardFeedbackSettings/isAudioFeedbackEnabled`` - Whether audio feedback is enabled.
-* ``KeyboardFeedbackSettings/isHapticFeedbackEnabled`` - Whether Haptic feedback is enabled.

-These settings can also be managed from the ``KeyboardApp/SettingsScreen``.

-### Themes

-``KeyboardThemeSettings`` has the following settings:

-* ``KeyboardThemeSettings/theme`` - The currently selected theme, if any.

-This setting can also be managed from the ``KeyboardApp/ThemeScreen``.